librato/librato-rails/README.md

       email: <your-email>
       api_key: <your-api-key>

-OR provide `METRICS_EMAIL` and `METRICS_API_KEY` environment variables.
+OR provide `LIBRATO_METRICS_USER` and `LIBRATO_METRICS_TOKEN` environment variables.
 If both env variables and a config file are present, environment variables will take precendence.

 Note that using a configuration file allows you to specify configurations per-environment.
 Submission will be disabled in any environment without credentials.
 However, if environment variables are set they will be used in all environments.